Acute interstitial nephritis due to pantoprazole

 Acute interstitial nephritis is a kidney disorder characterized by inflammation in the spaces between the kidney tubules.
 It is considered a form of kidney disease that affects the interstitium, a tissue that surrounds the nephrons in the kidney.
 In acute interstitial nephritis, the interstitium becomes inflamed due to various causes, leading to impaired kidney function.

-See also Withdrawal from pantoprazole
+See also Ratio pantoprazole 40 mg

 Common causes of acute interstitial nephritis include allergic reactions to medications, infections, autoimmune diseases, and toxins.
 Symptoms of the condition may include fever, rash, nausea, vomiting, blood in the urine, and decreased urine output.
 Prompt diagnosis and treatment are essential to prevent long-term kidney damage.